tejus15/AZ-National-Truck/README.md

 Only 1 driver out of the 100 drivers had no riskfactor.
 The driver is A19 and she/ he has no risky events.​

-A97 has the highest risk factor of 31.7 and also has the highest risky events count of 14​
+A97 has the highest risk factor of 31.7 and also has the highest risky events count of 14​.

-Project brief mentioned risk-factor’s maximum value is set at 10 while we got several risk factor values over 10
+Project brief mentioned risk-factor’s maximum value is set at 10 while we got several risk factor values over 10.
+These drivers have been identified as dangerous.

-A tabular tracking sheet has been created to track the risky drivers
+A tabular tracking sheet has been created to track the risky drivers.